 Coinciding with the single release, FIREROSE performed live at the Grand Ole Opry and Live with Kelly and Ryan with Cyrus, and has been featured in media outlets from Rolling Stone, American Songwriter, CNN, iHeartRadio, The Today Show Australia, and many more.

-Moving from Australia to L.A., and upon graduating from the prestigious Newtown School for the Performing Arts in Sydney, it’s been a long, fascinating journey between now and then for FIREROSE, with countless gigs building a following at local festivals, L.A. hotspots like The Viper Room and The Roxy and a showcase at SXSW.
+“It’s beautiful to see everything come full circle,” says FIREROSE, who grew up in a family of symphony musicians.
+Moving from Australia to the U.S. and upon graduating from the prestigious Newtown School for the Performing Arts in Sydney, it’s been a long, fascinating journey between now and then for FIREROSE, with countless gigs building a following at local festivals, L.A. hotspots like The Viper Room and The Roxy and a showcase at SXSW.

-All of these opportunities are a long way from her musical childhood in Sydney, being inspired by Sia, Alanis Morisette and Australian rock bands like Powderfinger, INXS and Silverchair, while working on her early emoting via songcraft; and from those early days in L.A, when she took up the piano to help with her songwriting and making ends meet with a combination of small modeling, acting and music gigs.
+All of these opportunities are a long way from her musical childhood in Sydney, being inspired by Sia, Shania Twain, Alanis Morisette and Australian rock bands like Powderfinger, INXS and Silverchair, while working on her early emoting via songcraft.
+“I felt something cutting edge from the music of those artists that I listened to growing up that spoke to me deeply and added a whole new depth to my appreciation for music.” says FIREROSE.